AngleProtocol/angle-docs/faq.md

 ## Where are the funds stored?

 The funds of Angle's protocol are stored in smart contracts.
-There will be one smart contract storing the funds per pair collateral/stablecoin.
+There will be one smart contract storing the funds per collateral/stablecoin pair.
 The code of the smart contract is public, open source and will be formally verified and audited by third party auditors.

 A portion of the funds will be transferred to strategies responsible for getting yield on these funds.
 These strategies may end transferring some funds to protocols like Compound or Aave.